The Dangerous Side of Divorce

 First came financial pressure—the kind designed to weaken your ability to fight back.
 Endless complications.
 Delays.
 Expenses.
 Instability.
 The kind of exhaustion that makes survival itself become your full-time job.

-Then came the attacks on my credibility, while another woman appeared to be quietly collaborating toward her own happily-ever-after.
+Then came the attacks on my credibility, while another woman with her own intrigues, appeared to be quietly collaborating toward her own happily-ever-after.

 Then came something harder to explain.